hylu-dev/hylu-blog/content/posts/2024/06/responsive-melee-combat/index.md

 ### Approach #3: Sphere Angle Cutoff

 This approach takes advantage of the fact that sphere colliders are quick and already perform most of the collision calculations that we need.
 Whenever we get a collision within the sphere all we need to check is that the collision happens within an angle range and (if we want) we can check the collision happens in a height range as well.

+I've yet to implement this design for now.
+When I have some time, I'll get to implementation update my results again here!